 Pursuing a Per Diem Career

-MAS Medical Staffing offers opportunities in per diem nursing!
-We work in New Hampshire, Maine, Massachusetts, Rhode Island, Connecticut, North Carolina, South Carolina, and Florida.
-We have plenty of opportunities for you to jump-start your nursing career in a position that puts you in the driver’s seat.
+MAS Medical Staffing offers PRN nursing jobs from picking up shifts or contracts local to your home!
+We work in New Hampshire, Maine, Massachusetts, Rhode Island, Connecticut, North Carolina, South Carolina, Virginia, and Florida.
+We have plenty of Per Dem & PRN job opportunities for you to jump-start your nursing career in a position that puts you in the driver’s seat.
 Speak with one of our recruiters today and start working when you want to.